wabuehamm/members.test/README.md

 For screenshot comparison features, download the current screenshot collection from the google drive into the directory screenshots-baseline.
 (This is an internal process and not published)

-Afterwards, run the test suites like this
+Afterwards, run the test suites using

-    . venv/bin/activate
-    . .env
-    robot -P lib test/**/*.robot

-*Hint*: Use the -P flag to tell Robot, that lib holds additional libraries.

-Finally, compare the images:

-    . venv/bin/activate
-    bash diffimages.sh
+    bash mkdocs.sh

-Check the difference output and the diff images inside the screenshots-diff folder.
+All output is saved into a directory output.

+    output/imagediff.txt => Difference output between the baseline and the current screenshots output/desktop/report.html => Desktop Test report
+    output/mobile/report.html => Mobile Test report

 ## Caveats